glouw/rr/README.md

 ### Sorting

-Function pointers are often used while quick sorting or binary searching.
+Function pointers (in this case, a comparison function pointer) are often used while quick sorting:

 ```
 Compare(a, b)